In which I am blinded by one brief shining moment

 A couple years would pass before the group memorialized him in a song, and it didn’t disappoint.
 I talked about “Shine a Light” last week; it’s an emotional experience for me, evoking the complex and bittersweet memory of a person whose life differed drastically from mine yet with whom I empathize nonetheless.
 In my more vulnerable, attention-seeking moments, I know his pain; at bottom, borderline megalomania aside, this was a man who wanted to matter.

-Part of what draws me to Brian is an odd feeling of kinship.
-Not in the sense of being a tortured genius—I am neither overly tortured nor a genius—but in that he reminds me of my late-high-school self, the self who first got into the Stones.
+Part of what draws me to Brian is a feeling of kinship.
+He reminds me of my late-high-school self, the self who first got into the Stones.
 I was racking up distinctions, leading a pretty charmed artistic life, and growing perhaps a bit complacent.
 Don’t get me wrong, senior year remains one of my single best years to date, rich in relationships and activities and anticipation: as another artist put it, “when I was seventeen, it was a very good year.”
 But the transition to upperclassmen status brought with it a fear that I too would become irrelevant, that the posts of respect and sway I had worked so hard to attain might somehow be undermined—resulting in a bout of corrosive jealousy, an occasional diva moment, a spiral of selfish delusion.
 I can recall writing an angry (private) letter in an effort to expunge the negative energy, which took a long time to achieve the desired effect.
-I calculated my words, phrased things with the end of establishing dominance out of some twisted sense of entitlement, though I strove outwardly to be humble.
+I calculated my words with the end of establishing dominance, out of some twisted sense of entitlement, though I strove outwardly to be humble.
 And this was school, a far cry from the complications of adult success, no substances involved unless you count coffee.
 Power, of any kind, corrupts.

 I am trying to be a good person.
 I was trying to be a good person then.
 I believe Brian Jones tried to be a good person.
 All that trying doesn’t keep us from sometimes succumbing to our inner darkness and doesn’t absolve us of what happens when we do.
 Brian’s story moved me from the start possibly because I intuited our similarities, even if my articulation is only in retrospect.
-As we push to hold more people accountable for their actions, I could never posthumously excuse him for the violence he perpetrated against his partners or the harmful publicity stunts he pulled in a struggle against his own fading glory.
-That said, I want to acknowledge his contribution—short-lived, momentous, impossible to overstate—and the shame that such a promising figure had to become such a tragic one.
-These sentiments are not new; they continue to follow him as any interesting person’s stories follow them.
+As we push to hold people accountable for their actions, I could never posthumously excuse the violence he perpetrated against his partners or the harmful publicity stunts he pulled in a struggle against his own fading glory.
+Still, I want to acknowledge his contribution—short-lived, momentous, impossible to overstate—and the shame that such a promising figure became such a tragic one.
+These sentiments are not new; they follow him as any interesting person’s stories do.
 And the legacy he left behind is now the World’s Greatest Rock & Roll Band.
 This must be a life worth remembering.

 I hope he has found peace and forgiveness wherever he is.
 May the good Lord shine a light on him.